rtroxler/account_balances/README.md

-# account_balances
+# general_ledge.rs

+Create a General Ledger when given a set of transactions

-Clone it and cargo run
+Clone it and cargo test to see it in action